CycloneDX/cyclonedx-python-lib/README.md

 )
 bom.components.add(component_a)
 bom.metadata.component.dependencies.add(component_a.bom_ref)

-# Serialize to JSON or XML
-json_output = bom.to_json()
-xml_output = bom.to_xml()
 ```

 ## API Documentation

-We ship type hints and annotations so that your IDE and tools may pick up the documentation when you use this library downstream.
+We ship code annotations so that your IDE and tools may pick up the documentation when you use this library downstream.

 There are also pre-rendered documentations hosted on [readthedocs][link_rtfd].